Meet the Team

 Children and Young People’s Coordinator

 Alicia runs the Children and Young People’s Project and works with children and young people ages 0-18 who have a visual impairment.
 Alicia is able to offer both practical and emotional support to families.
 Alicia organises fun and exciting activities for all age groups and encourages a friendly and supportive environment to all within the project.

-Sarah shares the role of Sight Support Adviser with Aileen, and works on a Monday and Tuesday.
-As well as being the first point of contact for all those visiting and calling in to the office on a daily basis, Sarah and Eileen also provide support for other members of the team.
+Sarah shares the role of Sight Support Adviser with Krystyna, and works on a Monday and Tuesday.
+As well as being the first point of contact for all those visiting and calling in to the office on a daily basis, Sarah and Krystyna also provide support for other members of the team.

 Volunteer Support Officer

 Julie is responsible for attracting, recruiting and supporting volunteers.
 The role also involves promoting new volunteer roles, training and development opportunities.

 Tim is responsible for ensuring that people have access to information and technology that can enhance living with sight loss.
 This can be magnifiers, screenreaders, talking books, adapted phones, adapted iPads, voice controlled robots such as Amazon Alexa.
 He can provide support at home, work, community events across South Lakes and at the Bradbury Centre.

 Peter is responsible for visiting visually impaired people at home to provide information, practical and emotional support to help them maintain their independence.
 He can advise on the range of equipment and support available from Sight Advice South Lakes and partner organisations.